-1. In groups of three or four, look at Reading 1: An 11-step learner guide to using male condoms correctly and demonstrate, on available models, each of the 11 steps listed on your handout about male condoms.
+- 1. In groups of three or four, look at Reading 9.3.1: An 11-step learner guide to using male condoms correctly and Reading 9.3.2: How to use a female condom. - 2.
+Your educator or a professional nurse from the local clinic or other health service provider will demonstrate, on available models, each of the 11 steps listed on your handout about male condoms.

 Being able to use a male condom correctly and consistently is a necessity if you want to ensure that sex is safe and protect you from possible health risks.